 The “peep” call will no doubt be instantly familiar, although how to differentiate between the various types of sandpiper may be more of a problem… Here’s a short recording via Xeno-Canto (credit: Mike Nelson)

 Not the feeblest punning title on this blog, but going hard for the avian-related booby prize.
 As it were.
+And you might with reason point out that, strictly speaking, ‘peeps’ are not plovers at all, but small squeaky sandpiper species.
 Many months ago I did a short post about these tiny plovers, and had begun to update it.
 Then I found that both the BNTand theABACO SCIENTIST are onto them too.
 Thanks to them, I have some excellent added material further down the page… But first, here’s a quick cut out ‘n’ keep summary

 SIZECharadrius melodusis a Very Small Shorebird